kineticstoolkit/kineticstoolkit_doc/html/_sources/timeseries_manipulating.md

 markers.data
 ```

-## Copying a TimeSeries
+## 📄 Copying a TimeSeries

-As for most class instances in Python, a TimeSeries is a mutable type.
+As for most classes in Python, a TimeSeries is a mutable type.
 This means that for a TimeSeries `ts1`, `ts2 = ts1` creates a second reference to the same TimeSeries.
 This means that modifying `ts2` will also modify `ts1`.

-To create a completely independent copy of a TimeSeries, we use the [](api/ktk.TimeSeries.copy.rst) method:
+To create an independent copy of a TimeSeries, we use the [](api/ktk.TimeSeries.copy.rst) method:

 ```{code-cell} ipython3
 markers_copy = markers.copy()